NORTHEAST GREENLAND - into the National Park

 Early in the morning we slowly approach the Icelandic capital, Reykjavík, and your Arctic adventure will have concluded.
 We enter Reykjavík in the morning and bid farewell to the vessel and crew.

-- 10-day/9-night’s cruise with Ocean Atlantic in a shared outside/inside double cabin with private bathroom/toilet
+- 10-day/9-night’s cruise with Ocean Atlantic in a shared outside/inside double stateroom with private bathroom/toilet

 - English-speaking expedition staff